-The designated member of the governing body with responsibility for child protection and safeguarding issues (including Prevent) is Sue Derbyshire.
-The designated governor is responsible for liaising with the Principal and Senior Staff Member with Lead Responsibility over safeguarding matters, including:
+The designated member of the Governing Body with responsibility for child protection and safeguarding issues (including Prevent) is Adele Carney.
+The designated Governor is responsible for liaising with the Principal and Senior Staff Member with Lead Responsibility over safeguarding matters, including:

-- Ensuring that the Group has procedures and policies which are consistent with Local Safeguarding Children's Board procedures. - Ensuring that the governing body considers and reviews the Group policy on safeguarding each year. - Ensuring that each year the governing body is informed of how the Group and its staff have complied with the policy, including but not limited to a report on the training that staff have undertaken. - Ensuring that adequate policies, procedures and training are in place in relation to the Prevent duty. - Ensuring the Group assesses the risk of radicalisation and develops an action plan to minimise the risk.
+- Ensuring that the Group has procedures and policies which are consistent with Local Safeguarding Children's Board procedures. - Ensuring that the governing body considers and reviews the Group policy on safeguarding each vear. - Ensuring that each year the governing body is informed of how the Group and its staff have complied with the policy, including but not limited to a report on the training that staff have undertaken. - Ensuring that adequate policies, procedures, and training are in place in relation to the Prevent duty. - Ensuring the Group assesses the risk of radicalisation and develops an action plan to minimise the risk.

-The designated governor may also be a key link in the liaison between agencies such as the police and social care in connection with allegations against the Principal or the Senior Staff Member with Lead Responsibility.
-This will not involve undertaking any form of investigation but will ensure good communication between the parties and the provision of information to assist enquiries.
+The designated Governor may also be a key link in the liaison between agencies such as the police and social care in connection with allegations against the Principal or the Senior Staff Member with Lead Responsibility.
+This will not involve undertaking any form of investigation but will ensure effective communication between the parties and the provision of information to assist enquiries.

-4.3 Senior Staff Member with Lead Responsibility for Safeguarding Issues: Assistant Principal Student Experience and Support
+4.3 Senior Staff Member with Lead Responsibility for Safeguarding Issues: Deputy Principal

-The designated senior member of staff with lead responsibility for safeguarding issues is Emma Goodlet, Assistant Principal 16-19 Student Experience and Support.
+The designated Senior Member of Staff with lead responsibility for safeguarding issues is the Deputy Principal.

-The designated senior member of staff will have a key duty to take lead responsibility for raising awareness with the staff of issues relating to the welfare of students, and the promotion of a safe environment for students within the Trafford College Group.
+The designated Senior Member of Staff will have a key duty to take lead responsibility for raising awareness with the staff of issues relating to the welfare of students, and the promotion of a safe environment for students within the Trafford College Group.

-The designated senior member of staff is responsible for:
+The designated Senior Member of Staff is responsible for: